Back

 The four main lesson art components:

-Creating works of art through the skillful application of both experience and ideas, with tools and techniques in various media.
+Art Making: creating works of art through the skillful application of both experience and ideas, with tools and techniques in various media.

-Describing, interpreting, evaluating, and theorizing about works of art for the purpose of increasing understanding and appreciation of works of art and clarifying the roles of art in society.
+Art Criticism: describing, interpreting, evaluating, and theorizing about works of art for the purpose of increasing understanding and appreciation of works of art and clarifying the roles of art in society.

-Inquiring into the historical, social, and cultural contexts of art objects by focusing upon aspects of time, place, tradition, functions, and styles to better understand the human condition.
+Art History: inquiring into the historical, social, and cultural contexts of art objects by focusing upon aspects of time, place, tradition, functions, and styles to better understand the human condition.

-Raising and examining questions about the nature, meaning, and value of art, which leads to understanding about what distinguishes art from other kinds of phenomenon, the issues that such differences give rise to and the development of criteria for evaluating and judging works of art.
+Art Aesthetics: raising and examining questions about the nature, meaning, and value of art, which leads to understanding about what distinguishes art from other kinds of phenomenon, the issues that such differences give rise to and the development of criteria for evaluating and judging works of art.
 DBAE is incorporated into the curriculum at all grade levels.

 Foundation Art